Virginia Christian: Execution

 On August 13, 1912, Governor Mann announced he would no longer delay Christian's execution, which was to take place on August 16.
 On the 16th, Mann reiterated that he would not commute Christian's sentence and affirmed his belief that she was guilty of premeditated murder.
 Newspapers reported on Christian's stoicism leading up to her death.
 Before her execution, Christian wrote to her family and supporters:

 I know that I am getting no more than I deserve.
 I am prepared to answer for my sins, and I believe that the Lord has forgiven me.
 I fear that Mrs. Belote may not have been Christian.
 I blame no one for my situation.
 I hope to meet Mrs. Belote in heaven.
 I thank all who have worked on my behalf.

-Christian was electrocuted in the state prison in Richmond at 7:23 am on August 16, 1912, five months after Belote's death and one day after her 17th birthday.
+Christian was electrocuted in the state prison in Richmond at 7:23 am on August 16, 1912, less than five months after Belote's death and one day after her 17th birthday.
 She received three electric shocks, although the Richmond Times-Dispatch reported she died after the first.
 Her death certificate was signed by prison surgeon Dr. Herbert Mann, the nephew of Governor Mann.

 Christian was the first woman executed by electrocution in the South, the last female juvenile offender to be executed in the United States, and the only such execution in the 20th-century.
-Only two others girls younger than Christian would face execution in the 20th-century.
-In May 1944, 14-year-old Annie Mae Allison was sentenced to death in North Carolina for her role in the murder of a cab driver, whom she had beaten with a brick.
+Only two other girls younger than Christian would face execution in the 20th-century.
+In May 1944, 14-year-old Annie Mae Allison was condemned to death in North Carolina for her role in the murder of a cab driver, whom she had beaten with a brick.
 The sentence had been mandatory upon her conviction for first degree murder.
 However, on December 28, 1944, the day before the scheduled executions of Allison and two of her adult codefendants in 1944, Governor J. Melville Broughton commuted the now 15-year-old's sentence to life in prison, citing her age.
 The adult defendants, 18-year-old Ralph Thompson and 19-year-old Bessie Mae Williams, were executed the following day.
-In 1986, 16-year-old Paula Cooper was sentenced to death in Indiana for the murder of Ruth Pelke, a 78-year-old Bible teacher whom she'd stabbed 33 times during a robbery, on May 14, 1985, when she was 15.
+In 1986, 16-year-old Paula Cooper was condemned to death in Indiana for the murder of Ruth Pelke, a 78-year-old Bible teacher whom she'd stabbed 33 times during a robbery, on May 14, 1985, when she was 15.
 Her sentence was reduced to 60 years by the Indiana Supreme Court in 1989.